All applicants must be currently enrolled in an undergraduate degree at the University of Sydney.

 Australian citizens are advised to register their travel and contact details with the Department of Foreign Affairs and Trade (DFAT) prior to leaving Australia.

-Travel advice for the USA is also available on the DFAT website.
+Travel advice for the US is also available on the DFAT website.

-Students consent that photographs or film recordings taken in connection with the UCLA Study Abroad Program/UC Davis may be used for marketing purposes by the United States Studies Centre, the Perth USAsia Centre, the University of Sydney, the University of New South Wales, the University of Western Australia or the University of California Los Angeles.
+Students consent that photographs or film recordings taken in connection with the UCLA Study Abroad Program may be used for marketing purposes by the United States Studies Centre, the University of Sydney, or the University of California Los Angeles.

 Students who have concerns about this should discuss it with the Student Mobility Manager at the United States Studies Centre.

-Student information as required for administering all aspects of the program will be transferred from the relevant faculties at the University of Sydney, University of New South Whales or the University of Western Australia to the United States Studies Centre.
+Student information as required for administering all aspects of the program will be transferred from the relevant faculties at the University of Sydney to the United States Studies Centre.

-The US Studies Centre will act as the ‘registration centre’ and enrol students directly with UCLA/UC Davis Summer Sessions.
-No assessment information or grades will be released from UCLA/UC Davis to the US Studies Centre.
+The US Studies Centre will act as the ‘registration centre’ and enrol students directly with UCLA Summer Sessions.
+No assessment information or grades will be released from UCLA to the US Studies Centre.

-Each student registered will receive a login and password to access their own MyUCLA account (or UC Davis equivalent).
-The login and password is private and personal to each student and should not be shared.
+Each student registered will receive a login and password to access their own MyUCLA account.
+The login and password are private and personal to each student and should not be shared.